Articles 124 to 147 of the Constitution of India lay down the composition and

 not to answer the questions put to it.

-On a Presidential reference seeking the Supreme Court’s opinion on a question
+On a Presidential reference seeking the Supreme Court's opinion on a question 'whether a temple originally existed at the site where the Babri Masjid

-subsequently stood†was refused to be answered by the five judge bench of the
+subsequently stood' was refused to be answered by the five judge bench of the

 Supreme Court on the ground that the question was superfluous and unnecessary